emanueleielo/RNC-Lazy/README.md

 >Keep in mind that a complete example will be made using all the library features but that only the "component" input is a mandatory.

 #### Parent component.ts
-Here we have the function that takes care of loading the component
 ```sh
 // DECLARED VARS
    inputs = {NAME_OF_LAZY_COMPONENT_INPUT: 'Hi there!'};